Painting: Lucius Rossi, Leisure Hours

 Remember that the end of the world is coming blazing like oven.
 The crime and evildoers will be burnt by the fire: the day is coming will set them on fire, leaving them neither root nor branch.
 For the sinful, the Day will be a day of fiery purification; for the righteous, it will be the Day of healing.
 No more evil, wicked, falseness, idolatry.
 And who is in perseverance or fear God’s name, the end of the world is the beginning of eternity with confidence and joy rather than with fear and dread.
 The dark moment and the icy moment are the moment of salvation for us and for all creatures.
 By our testimony, we deliver the grace that is within us to the world so that the invitation of the kingdom of God becomes a decisive moment: to be chosen or not, to be followed or not.
 Through our perseverance, the world knows who is behind us, the world will hear the divine wisdom because Jesus will speak and will act through our actions.
 Then there will arise the sun of justice with its healing rays.
 The cross is the sun with its healing rays.
 The shining cross emerging in the sky is an awesome sight and a mighty sign.
 At the end of the world, Jesus comes to rule with justice.
 The song of praise resounds everywhere.
 Harp and melodious songs fulfill the air of the universe.
-The sea, the rivers clap their hand, the mountains shout with them for joy.
+The sea, and the rivers clap their hand, and the mountains shout with them for joy.
 Finally, the end of the world is a happy moment because the sun of perseverance turns into the sun of justice.
 All this will prevail because Jesus will make it.
 From now on, let this fact be told to the future world by our testimony and our perseverance.

 Saint Therese of Child Jesus of the Holy Face said: